Kavya-24/Sockets-Python/README.md

 # Sockets-Python
-Simple method to use Python Sockets.
-(HTTP Protocol)
+Simple method to use Python Sockets for web Crawling